Body / Trim / Misc

 When Hillie and I first saw the Roush toolkit in the trunk of another local SVTOA member's Cobra, we both thought it made a classy, functional addition to the car.
 This slick little toolkit mounts to the underside of the trunk lid, ala BMW, and accommodates a small assortment of small hand tools for use in roadside emergencies.

-Well, it just so happened that the folks at Roush offered the empty box, sans logo, for people like me, and Hillie ordered one of those.
+Well, it just so happened that the folks at Roush offered the empty box, sans logo, for people like me, so Hillie ordered one of those.
 After the box arrived, I measured all the little cutouts, and we picked up the tools that I thought would be both most useful and require minimal additional cutting of the box's high-density foam.
 Here's a shot of the box after I had mounted to the underside of the trunk lid:

 And here's a close-up of the box's contents.